BrajendraGupta/MidServerFileTransfer/MSFT_ReadMe.txt

 1. Go to System Definition > Transaction Quota Rules
 2. Filter results "Name Starts with REST"
-3. Update "REST Attachment API request timeout" property to 299 seconds for following properties
+3. Update "REST Attachment API request timeout" property to 299 seconds.

 Create Script action
 =====================
-ServiceNow does not support GlideImportSetLoader and GlideImportSetTransformer classes in application scope.
-For file transfer from mid server these classes are need.
-So we will need to create scope file in global scope
+ServiceNow does not support GlideImportSetLoader and GlideImportSetTransformer classes in scoped application.
+To load the data in import set and transform these classes are needed.
+So we will need to create a copy of scoped script action file in global scope.

 Steps to make change:
 1. Go to script actions and search for "MSFI_Process Data Source"
 2. right click on head and select "insert and stay".
-This will create copy of script action in global scope
+This will create copy of script action in global scope (ensure that your in global scope)
 3. Change file name to "MSFI_Process Data Source Global" (just to distinguish between two script actions)
 4. Select the checkbox in active field
 5. Save the record.